Mansfield & Ashfield

 Some of the benefits of stocking locally produced real ale in local pubs include:

-• Fewer "beer miles" resulting in less road congestion and pollution
+• Fewer 'beer miles' resulting in less traffic and pollution.

 Who has LocAle status?